smallstep/certificates/docs/docker.md

 5. Place the PKI root password in a known location.

-    Our image is expecting the password to be placed in `/home/step/secrets/password` you can simple go in to the terminal again and write that file:
+    Our image is expecting the password to be placed in `/home/step/secrets/password` you can simply go in to the terminal again and write that file:

     ```sh
     $ docker run -it -v step:/home/step smallstep/step-ca sh